-The works from \cite{Rabin1999}, \cite{fhj2018}, \cite{sikder2020minimalistic} and \cite{buechel2022misinformation} are the closest references to this work, both in spirit and results.
-In \cite{Rabin1999}, signals believed to be less likely are misinterpreted with an exogenous probability, whereas in \cite{fhj2018}, in its simplest version with binary states, ambiguous signals are produced with certain probability and agents interpret those before performing the Bayesian update.
-To interpret such signals individuals employ three methods that simply differ in the intensity with which agents conform their interpretation with their current world-view.
-Both works, however, do not consider network communication.
+Studies by \cite{Rabin1999}, \cite{fhj2018}, \cite{sikder2020minimalistic} and \cite{buechel2022misinformation} are the closest references to this work, in both spirit and results. \cite{Rabin1999}, showed that signals believed as less likely are misinterpreted with an exogenous probability. \cite{fhj2018} stated that ambiguous signals, in its simplest version with binary states, are produced with a certain probability, and agents interpret those before conducting the Bayesian update.
+Interpreting these signals requires agents to use three methods that differ in intensity with which agents conform their interpretation with their current worldview.
+However, both works do not consider network communication.

-\cite{sikder2020minimalistic} employ a slightly modified version of \cite{Rabin1999} to a networked environment (mostly focused on regular networks), where agents synchronously share the full set of signals with their neighbors, but biased agents reject information that is incongruent with their preexisting beliefs.
-Biased agents also reduce the weight they place on other agents, and place the remaining weight on an external positively oriented "ghost" node, creating polarization of unbiased agents in the steady state.
-My work, on the other hand, assumes a general (connected) network structure among agents and allow them to set their final beliefs to be a linear combination of the Bayesian posterior and the opinions of their neighbors as in \cite{jmst2012}, regardless their biases.
-In this way, the network structure is unchanged as information arrives.
-Moreover, a key difference with respect to their work is that my modeling strategy allows me to discuss the relative importance of the learning parameters, network structure and connections heterophily (open-mindedness of partisans) in determining the odd of reaching the less biased consensus.
+\cite{sikder2020minimalistic} employ a slightly modified version of \cite{Rabin1999} to a networked environment (mostly focused on regular networks), where agents synchronously share the full set of signals with their neighbors.
+However, biased agents reject information incongruent with their preexisting beliefs, reduce the weight they place on other agents, and place the remaining weight on an external positively oriented "ghost" node, creating a polarization of unbiased agents in the steady state.
+In this study, I assume a general (connected) network structure among agents and allow them to set their final beliefs to be a linear combination of the Bayesian posterior and opinions of their neighbors as in \cite{jmst2012}, regardless of their biases and signals received.
+A key difference relative to \cite{sikder2020minimalistic} is that my modeling strategy allows me to discuss the relative importance of the learning parameters, network structure, and connections heterophily (open-mindedness of partisans) in determining the probability of reaching the less-biased consensus.